GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent

 Therefore, the resulting trees are soft, but axis-aligned, which makes this work closely related to our approach.
-Since the tree is generated via Kronecker product of the binning layers, the structure depends on the number of features and classes (and the number of bins).
-As the authors discussed, this results in poor scalability w.r.t.\ the number of features, which currently can only be solved by using random forests for high-dimensional datasets ($>12$ features).
-Our approach, in contrast, scales linearly with the number of features, making it efficiently applicable for high-dimensional datasets.
-Furthermore, using the Kronecker product to build the tree prevents splitting on the same feature with different thresholds in the same path.
-For GDTs, not only the split threshold, but also the split index is a learned parameter which inherently allows splitting on the same feature multiple times.
+Since DNDTs are generated via the Kronecker product of the binning layers, the structure depends on the number of features and classes (and the number of bins).
+As discussed by the authors, this results in poor scalability w.r.t.\ the number of features, which currently can only be solved by using random forests for high-dimensional datasets ($>12$ features).
+Our approach, in contrast, scales linearly with the number of features, making it efficient for high-dimensional datasets.
+Furthermore, using the Kronecker product to build the tree prevents splitting on the same feature with different thresholds in the same path, which can be crucial to achieve a good performance.
+For GradTree, both the split threshold and the split index are learned parameters, inherently allowing the model to split on the same feature multiple times.